US CERT Current Activity

 CISA Releases Two Industrial Control Systems Advisories

-CISA released two Industrial Control Systems (ICS) advisories on April 11, 2023.
+CISA released two Industrial Control Systems (ICS) advisories on April 1, 2025.
 These advisories provide timely information about current security issues, vulnerabilities, and exploits surrounding ICS.
-ICSA-23-101-01 FANUC ROBOGUIDE-HandlingPRO ICSA-20-212-04 Mitsubishi Electric Factory Automation Engineering Products (Update K) CISA encourages users and administrators to review the newly released ICS advisories for technical details and mitigations.
+ICSA-25-091-01 Rockwell Automation Lifecycle Services with Veeam Backup and Replication ICSA-24-331-04 Hitachi Energy MicroSCADA Pro/X SYS600 (Update A) CISA encourages users and administrators to review newly released ICS advisories for technical details and mitigations.

 Continue Reading ›